sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-expressions/README.md

 "Hello, world!".length // 13
 ```

-What's powerful about that you can use an expression and the value it evaluates to interchangeably.
+What's powerful about expressions is you can use an expression and the value it evaluates to interchangeably.
 If you have a function that needs a number:

 ```js
 function isGreaterThan10(number){